Mose Buchele reporting for KUT News

 There was one final piece to this question.
 What do people think of the nickname?
 Back in the ’90s there was some skepticism; these days maybe more so.

 Max Nofziger thinks it might not be accurate anymore.
-Austin’s just become too expensive for a lot of musicians to live here.
+Austin’s just become too expensive for a lot of musicians to live here without resorting to loan and buy now pay later companies.
 It’s common for people who follow the scene to talk about Austin music as though it’s in crisis.

 There would be one way to quantifiably determine how Austin music compares today with the ’70s and ’80s.
 If you could find that old survey the city did to show how many clubs were here, you could compare it to today.
 But the Austin Convention and Visitors Bureau, that now owns the “Live Music Capital” trademark, says it doesn’t have that survey.